Knappek/Knappek.github.io/docs/vsphere-with-tanzu/tanzu-packages/deploy-packages-airgapped.md

     and then create a Kubernetes secret:

     ```shell
-    kubectl -n tanzu-packages-user-managed create secret generic image-pull-secret-overlay-deployment --from-file=image-pull-secrets-overlay-deployment.yaml
+    kubectl create secret generic image-pull-secret-overlay-deployment \
+      --from-file=image-pull-secrets-overlay-deployment.yaml \
+      -n tanzu-packages-user-managed
     ```

-4. We do the same for DaemonSets.
+1. We do the same for DaemonSets.
 Create the overlay `image-pull-secrets-overlay-daemonset.yaml`

     ```yaml
     #@ load("@ytt:overlay", "overlay")